iterative/dvc.org/content/docs/use-cases/fast-data-storage-layer.md

 - Your team shares access to a GPU server for machine learning [experiments](/doc/user-guide/experiment-management).
-How can you switch the working datasets quickly, without re-downloading every time?
+How can you switch the data inputs quickly, without re-downloading every time?

-## How it works

-DVC converts your raw data, intermediate artifacts, and final results (e.g. machine learning models) into unique storage objects.
-This optimizes storage by avoiding file duplication. <abbr>Cached</abbr> files are mapped back to your
+<abbr>DVC projects</abbr> transform raw data, intermediate artifacts, and final
+results (e.g. machine learning models) into unique storage objects.
+This optimizes storage by avoiding file duplication.
+And to minimize transfers,
-<abbr>workspace</abbr> using [file links] to minimize transfers.
+<abbr>cached</abbr> files are [linked] back to your <abbr>workspace</abbr>.

 > 📖 See [Dataset Optimization](/doc/user-guide/large-dataset-optimization) for
 > more details.

-[file links]:
+[linked]:
   /doc/user-guide/large-dataset-optimization#file-link-types-for-the-dvc-cache

-To unify data storage across multiple projects, you can configure a [shared cache].
-This compounds the deduplication and performance benefits.
-Having separated data storage from other aspects of your projects, you can treat it as an independent infrastructure layer, using Ceph, [EFS](https://aws.amazon.com/efs/), or any other platform.
+**You can unify all your data across projects by setting up a [shared cache] as primary storage.** This compounds the deduplication and performance benefits.
+Having separated data storage from other aspects of your projects, you can treat it as an independent infrastructure layer which can use Ceph, [EFS](https://aws.amazon.com/efs/), etc. depending on the access speed and frequency required.

 ![](/img/shared-server.png) _Data storage shared by DVC projects_